hardwario/website/content/projects/button-for-parents.en.md

 ---
 title: Make an IoT button for your parents to call you to dinner
 meta_title: Make an IoT button that will send a message to your mobile
-meta_description: Instructions on how to make an IoT button from the BigClown Starter Kit for your mum to call you to dinner when you are in the middle of playing games.
+meta_description: Instructions on how to make an IoT button from the HARDWARIO Starter Kit for your mum to call you to dinner when you are in the middle of playing games.
 draft: false
 date: 2019-09-23
-description: Instructions on how to make an IoT button from the BigClown Starter Kit for your mum to call you to dinner when you are in the middle of playing games.
+description: Instructions on how to make an IoT button from the HARDWARIO Starter Kit for your mum to call you to dinner when you are in the middle of playing games.
 tags:
   - Home project
 idea: false